 We love the Southwest Airlines Rapid Rewards Visa Credit Card because it's our primary engine for earning a Southwest Companion Pass each year.
 The Companion Pass is one of the best frequent flyer perks out there and the card helps us get the 110,000 Rapid Rewards points you need to earn each year to maintain it.
 What's powerful is that you can get 50,000 Rapid Rewards points with a referral, more details here, plus you can earn up to 50,000 points in referrals each year.

 The Starwood Preferred Guest® Credit Card from American Express is the cornerstone idea behind visiting Disney for free, since you can use the SPG Points at the Swan and the Dolphin.
 They're Disney-ish properties – you get perks like Extra Magic Hours, transportation and FastPass+ reservations but you don't get transport from the airport and complimentary Magic Bands.

 Finally, the Costco Anywhere Visa Card by Citi is our basic cashback card linked to our Costco membership.

 This area is for all the financial tools we use that don't fall into a nice convenient “money” category.

 One tool that I don't use, and doesn't qualify as a free service, is You Need a Budget.
 We're at the financial point in our life when budgeting is no longer an important piece of our finances but we know how powerful it can be.
-You Need a Budget is a paid service that will get you on track and has been lauded by thousands.
+You Need a Budget is a paid budgeting tool that will get you on track and has been used by thousands of people to build a budget they can stick with.
 I met the founder Jesse Meacham many many years ago and I've always been impressed with their service.

-Remember, this page is a work in progress and will constantly be updated and refreshed with the latest and greatest resources and tools I use or recommend.
+This page is a work in progress and will be updated and refreshed with the latest and greatest resources and tools I use or recommend.